Truongson-erorr/TodoList-App/README.md

 ## 📩 Contact

-For suggestions, contributions, or questions, feel free to open an issue or reach out.
+For suggestions, contributions or questions, be free to open a problem or approach, I am ready to receive.

 ---